 Furthermore, involvement with the criminal legal system makes people’s health outcomes worse: fatal overdoses and suicides are far higher among people released from jail than others.
 Jails and prisons are fundamentally ill-suited to provide quality care to those in their custody, and often provide no treatment at all: currently incarcerated people who need treatment for a substance use disorder receive it only 16% of the time.

 SB 1830 reclassifies the penalty for possession of small amounts of drugs from a felony to a Class A misdemeanor, and offers behavioral health assessments and access to treatment for people who need it, rather than incarceration.
-The bill would also create a new pathway for people living with drug convictions to move past the stigma of a felony record.

 It’s time to unwind the War on Drugs and install a public health approach to reducing the harms associated with drug use.
 SB 1830 would reduce barriers to recovery for all Illinoisans.